How about - for starters - wealth and success, a beautiful healthy body and spiritual…

 Over the past decade, there has been a renewed interest in subliminal messages.
 And it’s changing people’s ideas of how they can use them for their own benefit.

-Better yet, there has been a building interest in its Positive Impact on memory improvement.
+Better yet, there has been a building interest in its positive impact on memory improvement and improvement in concentration.

 Growing Evidence that Subliminal Self Help Works